-As the height of the main pile is lowered and safer to work on, ERRS plans to change out an excavator for another dozer and demobe the dump truck, as most of the remaining ASR can be moved with dozers.
-The current water truck is maintaining a good level of dust control.
+The height of the main pile is now lowered and safer to work on, ERRS demobed the excavator and dump truck, and brought in a second dozer.
+The current water truck is maintaining a good level of dust control, a second water truck was brought in for two weeks, but is also being demobed.